Product Substitutions: 5 rules to follow (2023)

-Substitution Requests: 5 easy rules to follow (2023)
+Substitution Requests: 5 easy rules to follow

 On commercial construction projects, submitting product substitutions are common.
 The practice of supplying documentation and following guidelines is often misunderstood.
 So we’re sharing more about how to submit a product substitution request form to make the process easier for building product manufacturers and contractors.

 Before we start, what is a product substitution?
-Product substitutions are generated by the contractor as a written request to the design professional to review a product that has not been specified on a project before it can be incorporated into the work.
+Product substitutions are generated by a general contractor as a written request to the design professional to review a product that has not been specified on a project before it can be incorporated into the work.
 The design professional returns a written approval or rejection of the proposed product.

 This process is essential as we have accountability for what is being installed and assurance a product meets the specified requirements.
 The Design professional will determine if products during the submittal process meet the project’s design intent and where the contractor can incorporate the product into the work.
 If the product substitution is “rejected,” the contractor can resubmit additional documentation or supply a specified product.